carlopdeleon/telco_churn_project/README.md

 # Initial Thoughts

-### My initial hypothesis is that customers who are churning are customers who's monthly total bill are high and are on a month-to-month contract.
+### My initial hypothesis is that customers with month-to-month contracts churn at a higher rate than those with a one year or two year contract.

 # The Plan